cavcrosby/jenkins-packerbuilds/README.md

 ![image](https://user-images.githubusercontent.com/31086993/105564218-33be9800-5cef-11eb-9e6a-fadb8266e714.png)

-From there, there will be some additional setting up (again, assuming you intend on using this current implementation):
+From there, there will be some additional setting up (again, assuming you intend on using this in it's current implementation):
-- Installing **HashiCorp**'s packer, and configuring the sole build step to have the packer executable's path (PACKER_EXE).
+- Installing **HashiCorp**'s packer in the directory pointed to by PACKER_EXE (.env).
-  - the sole build step at the moment might have missing values needed in some of its env variables.
+  - .env at the moment might have missing values needed for some of its env variables.
 - Installing Oracle's VirtualBox.
-- Jenkins 'Credentials' will need to be setup, though they may not get used by a build as it was just used when this repo was private.
-These 'Credentials' need to be used in the 'Bindings' section.
+- Jenkins 'Credentials' will need to be setup, though they may not get used by a build if the jenkins-packerbuilds repo is public or not private.
+These 'Credentials' will need to be setup in the 'Bindings' section.
 - An SMTP server to connect to will also need to be setup, as the job does mail a recipient(s) incase a build fails.

 ## Installation Notes

-- prepare-seedjob assumes that the JENKINS_HOME is set to /var/lib/jenkins/, if this is not the case, then you will want to reconfigure the prepare-seedjob script with the appropriate JENKINS_HOME.

 - Using forked repos will require changes to the main 'packerbuilds' script in the scripts folder.
 Look for the vars: OS_BUILD_CONFS_REPO_URL, SHELL_PROVISIONERS_REPO_URL, and PACKER_BUILD_TEMPLATES_REPO_URL.